adityaakbar1928/AutoDNS/README.md

 # AutoDNS
-Automatically Install DNS Server Based on Kominfo Database This script will work only for CentOS, feel free to edit the code to be work for ubuntu.
+Automatically Install DNS Server Based on Kominfo Database.

 # How to Use
 - git clone this repo ( git clone )